 While Coral can be viewed as alternative to Hugo’s built-in support of Disqus, but it is definately geared towrds larger sites and requires extra tech infrastructure.
 Inorder to run Coral you will need to install additional software on your server, but this theme includes partial layouts for easily adding the required JS + HTML into your pages.

-To enable the parts for Talk v4 and Coral (Talk v5 or later) edit your config.toml file like this:
+To enable the parts for Talk v4 and Coral (Talk v5) edit your config.toml file like this:

 Make sure you comment out (or delete) the disqusShortName field in config.toml to prevent multiple comment plugins being included.
 And make sure your host has SSL encryption (eg https://example.com) enabled becasue Talk/Coral requires it.